Sahel: Language

-The term "Sahel" is borrowed from the Arabic name for the region, الساحل ALA.
-ALA literally means "coast, shore", which has been explained as a figurative reference to the southern edge of the vast Sahara.
-However, such use is unattested in Classical Arabic, and it has been suggested that the word may originally have been derived from the Arabic word سهل ALA "plain" instead.

 History

 Early agriculture

 Around 4000 BC, the climate of the Sahara and the Sahel started to become drier at an exceedingly fast pace.
 This climate change caused lakes and rivers to shrink significantly and caused increasing desertification.
-This, in turn, decreased the amount of land conducive to settlements and caused migrations of farming communities to the more humid climate of West Africa.
+This in turn decreased the amount of land conducive to settlements and caused migrations of farming communities to the more humid climate of West Africa.